 How do we collect and hold your personal information?

 We collect your personal information directly from you unless it is unreasonable or impracticable to do so.
 When collecting personal information from you, we may collect it in ways including:

 - through your access and use of our websites or an online portal;

-- during interactions between us and you and you and our representatives, including discussions through our call centres; and
+- during interactions between us and you and you and our representatives, including discussions through our call centres and live chat; and

 - when you complete an application or other form, including surveys or promotions.